 If you discover you’re motives are rooted in people pleasing, controlling, image managing, or something similar, it’s time to pause.
 Talk with God and see how he wants to transform the goal, or transform you.

-If you’d like a structured way to pursue God, achieve goals, and change your habits…take a look at our goal setting journal.
-You can download sample spreads using the boxes below:
+If you’d like a structured way to pursue God, achieve goals, and change your habits…take a look at our planners.
+You can download a sample of our weekly spreads with links to get-started resources below: